 In Oregon, if the foreclosure sale price is less than the amount you owe on the mortgage, the foreclosing lender cannot come after you for the difference (called the "deficiency") after a nonjudicial foreclosure.
-However, deficiency judgments are allowed with certain judicial foreclosures and lenders on second mortgages or HELOCs may be able to sue you in some circumstances.
+However, deficiency judgments are allowed with certain judicial foreclosures, and lenders on second mortgages or HELOCs might be able to sue you in some circumstances.

 When a lender forecloses on a mortgage, the total debt owed by the borrowers to the lender frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a deficiency.

 Example.
 Say the total debt owed is $200,000, but the home only sells for $150,000 at the foreclosure sale.
 The deficiency is $50,000.

 In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
 Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrowers by doing such things as garnishing the borrowers’ wages or levying the borrowers’ bank account.
 (To learn more about deficiency judgments in the foreclosure context, see Deficiency Judgments: Will You Still Owe Money After the Foreclosure?)